2 1/3 Yards To Feet

 Step 2: Use the conversion factor.

 We know that 1 yard equals 3 feet.
-Therefore, to convert yards to feet, we multiply the number of yards by 3.
+Because of this, to convert yards to feet, we multiply the number of yards by 3.

 Step 3: Perform the calculation.